-- 1. Secure your firearm. - 2.
-Secure the duck firmly by holding it's legs above the hocks in one hand and it's head in the other.
+- 1. Secure your firearm and make it safe. - 2.
+Secure the duck firmly by holding its legs above the hocks in one hand and its head in the other.
 Position the underside of the duck's body towards yours and secure the duck firmly close to your body, between hip and chest height.